 - 2 tbsp pine nuts

-This recipe is so easy, and even garlic haters will enjoy this.
+This lemon kale salad recipe is so easy, and even garlic haters will enjoy this.
 Just kidding, he doesn’t really hate garlic.
 I hope.

 As if you needed even more of a reason to try kale, let me tell you it’s super good for you.
 It’s one of the best dark leafy greens for you, and everyone knows that dark leafy greens are where it’s at.
 Just trust me.
 But do not skip that massaging step.
 I’m telling you, it’s crucial.

-This salad doesn’t totally fall into the Tone It Up plan, but it’s pretty good, so I’m sure it’ll be making some appearances soon!
+This lemon kale salad doesn’t totally fall into the Tone It Up plan, but it’s pretty good, so I’m sure it’ll be making some appearances soon!